rcabarreto/rcabarreto/README.md

-### Hi there, I'm Rodrigo 👋
+## Hi there, I'm Rodrigo 👋

-Husband, Father and Web Developer
+### Husband, Father, Brewer.
+Not always in that order.

 - 🔭 I’m currently working on a few mobile apps
-- 🌱 I’m currently learning TypeScript, Golang and Github Actions
+- 🌱 I’m learning TypeScript, Golang and Github Actions
-- 👯 I’m looking to collaborate on fun projects
+- 👯 I’m open to collaborate on fun projects
-- ⚡ Fun fact: Born in 🇧🇷 currently living in 🇩🇪
+- ⚡ Fun fact: Born in 🇧🇷 living in 🇩🇪

 ### Connect with me: